reqnroll/Reqnroll/docs/guides/migrating-from-specflow.md

 #### Expression matching problems during test execution

-In some very special cases it can happen that the expression is wrongly identified as cucumber expression but you only get the step binding error during test execution (usually `No matching step definition found` error), because the expression is valid as regex and as cucumber expression as well, but with different meaning.
+In some very special cases it can happen that the expression is wrongly identified as cucumber expression, but you only get the step binding error during test execution (usually `No matching step definition found` error), because the expression is valid as regex and as cucumber expression as well, but with different meaning.

-For example if you had a step definition that matches the step `When I a/b something`, that will be considered as a cucumber expression, but in cucumber expressions, the `/` is used for alternation (so it matches to either `When I a something` or `When I b something`).
+For example if you had a step definition that matches the step `When I a/b something`, it will be considered as a cucumber expression, but in cucumber expressions, the `/` is used for alternation (so it matches either `When I a something` or `When I b something`).

 ```
 [When(@"I a/b something")]